Atenolol: Side effects

 Hypertension treated with a β-blocker such as atenolol, alone or in conjunction with a thiazide diuretic, is associated with a higher incidence of new onset type 2 diabetes mellitus compared to those treated with an ACE inhibitor or angiotensin receptor blocker.

 β-blockers, of which atenolol is mainly studied, provides weaker protection against stroke and mortality in patients over 60 years old compared to other antihypertensive medications.
 Diuretics may be associated with better cardiovascular and cerebrovascular outcomes than β-blockers in the elderly.

 Rarely, atenolol has been associated with induction of acute delirium.

 Overdose

-Symptoms of overdose are due to excessive pharmacodynamic actions on β_{1} and also β_{2}-receptors.
+Symptoms of overdose are due to excessive pharmacodynamic actions on β1-receptors, and with loss of cardioselectivity at high concentrations, β2-receptors.

 These include bradycardia (slow heartbeat), severe hypotension with shock, acute heart failure, hypoglycemia and bronchospastic reactions.
 Treatment is largely symptomatic.
 Hospitalization and intensive monitoring is indicated.
 Activated charcoal is useful to absorb the drug.
 Atropine will counteract bradycardia, glucagon helps with hypoglycemia, dobutamine can be given against hypotension and the inhalation of a β_{2}-mimetic such as hexoprenalin or salbutamol will terminate bronchospasms.
 Blood or plasma atenolol concentrations may be measured to confirm a diagnosis of poisoning in hospitalized patients or to assist in a medicolegal death investigation.
 Plasma levels are usually less than 3 mg/L during therapeutic administration, but can range from 3–30 mg/L in overdose victims.